flaturtha/CharlieChan/_short-stories/unofficial-observer.md

 The &#39;plane ahead of us has straightened and pointed her nose in the general direction of Tijuana, which is so near that they may make the border before we can head &#39;em off.
 My &#39;plane is a fast baby, though, and when we settle on the tail of that bandit&#39;s &#39;plane we&#39;re stepping &#39;em a few, believe me.
 The wind shrieks through the struts and braces, and the ground below looks, for once, as though it were really moving.
 We are going around a hundred and forty, I judge.

 My pilot lifts her again, then once more.
 He&#39;s trying to get above that other &#39;plane for a dive.
 It&#39;s no go though, that.
 I know.
 That pilot in the other &#39;plane is a friend of ours.
 I daren&#39;t crash him.
-If it were just the bandit now, and the loss of a DeHaviland, that would be all right.
-They still honor my checks, even for enough to buy DeHavilands at regular intervals.
+If it were just the bandit now, and the loss of a De Havilland, that would be all right.
+They still honor my checks, even for enough to buy De Havillands at regular intervals.
 We are now six thousand feet up, and the leading &#39;plane is well below us, and we are gaining.
 That other pilot knows his stuff, too.
 Even with a gun against his neck, in the hand of a man who has shown he will use it, that pilot is still doing everything he can to delay reaching the border.

 Then I remember something.
 That pilot was supposed to make a trip to Los, which means that he has a parachute!
 Why didn&#39;t I think of that before?
 I yell at my pilot, and the wind drives the words hack into my throat until they fetch up with a thud against the soles of my feet.
 Dumb!
 Then I jab the pilot in the back and signal for him to dive.
 He grins at me and lifts both hands to the edge of the cowling.